MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/configure-export-data-lake.md

 4. Copy and paste the corresponding secret value in the **Value** field.
 6. Select **Enabled**, and then select **Create**.

-You'll notice the secret created in the list of secrets.
+You notice the secret created in the list of secrets.

 ## <a name="authorize"></a>Authorize the application to read secrets in the key vault